The Patriot's Primer on American Liberty (Full Copyright Text)

 Said Benjamin Franklin of the new document: “I confess that there are several parts of this constitution which I do not at present approve, but I am not sure I shall never approve them: For having lived long, I have experienced many instances of being obliged by better information, or fuller consideration, to change opinions even on important subjects, which I once thought right, but found to be otherwise. … Thus I consent, Sir, to this Constitution because I expect no better, and because I am not sure, that it is not the best.”

-Of the 55 delegates, 39 signed the new Constitution while the remaining delegates declined, most out of concern that the power apportioned through the new plan was a threat to the sovereignty of the several states and, thus, to individual Liberty.
+Of the fifty-five delegates, thirty-nine signed the new Constitution while the remaining delegates declined, most out of concern that the power apportioned through the new plan was a threat to the sovereignty of the several states and, thus, to individual Liberty.

 The ensuing ratification debates among the states were vigorous.

-James Madison, John Jay and Alexander Hamilton (the latter having distinguished himself as Washington’s chief aide and as a 26-year old officer at the Battle of Yorktown in 1781), authored and published The Federalist Papers, a collection of 85 essays written under the pseudonym “Publius,” advocating for ratification of the new Constitution and a strong central government it established.
-The Federalist Papers remain to this day, our Constitution’s most detailed explication — affirming the original meaning and intent of our nation’s founding document.
+James Madison, John Jay, and Alexander Hamilton (the latter having distinguished himself at age twenty-six as Washington’s chief aide and officer at the Battle of Yorktown in 1781), authored and published The Federalist Papers, a collection of eighty-five essays written under the pseudonym “Publius,” advocating for ratification of the new Constitution and the strong central government it established.
+The Federalist Papers remain, to this day, our Constitution’s most detailed explication — affirming the original meaning and intent of our nation’s founding document.